Life in towns and villages

 In the Domesday borough merchants, tradesmen and craftsmen lived together in a bustling community.
 Houses on narrow plots ran back from the high street, with gardens and outbuildings.
 Although this accommodation might be cramped and unsanitary, and the burgesses owed services and taxes to their lords, they tended to have more status and wealth than the rural population.
 A burgess could buy and sell property as long as it had been held peacefully for a year and a day.

 Most surviving Norman architecture had a military or ecclesiastical purpose.
-This twelfth century building known as The Jew’s House in Lincoln is one of the few remaining vernacular buildings in England.
+This 12th century building, known as The Jew’s House, in Lincoln is one of the few remaining medieval vernacular buildings in England.

 The villages were comparatively undeveloped.
 Many were still little more than scattered hamlets, not yet settled into the nucleated pattern of the medieval village.
 However, some settlements like Isham, Northamptonshire, had been replanned by the lord and peasants, with a green and a church in the centre, surrounded by houses, with arable land combined into two or three large open fields.

 Life for the Domesday peasant was harsh.
 Peasant houses were made of wood, wattle and mud and needed frequent rebuilding.
 People shared a single large room with their animals for warmth in winter, and cooking was over an open fire.
-Clothes made of wool, flax and skins were rarely changed.
-Only the elite, the lord, the priest and the reeve – the lord’s steward – and perhaps some of the wealthier peasants, enjoyed superior housing and clothes and more to eat.
+Clothes were made of wool, flax and animals skins.
+Only the elite, the lord, the priest and the reeve – the lord’s steward – and perhaps some of the wealthier peasants enjoyed superior housing and clothes and more to eat.

 Village lives revolved around the agricultural calendar.
 In spring the animals grazed in the pasture, and seed was sown.
 Summer was the busiest time, particularly when the harvests of wheat, barley, rye, hay, vegetables and fruit were being gathered.
 In autumn the animals grazed on the remains of the crops, providing manure for the fields, which were then ploughed.
 Winter was the time when family and those animals not killed for meat stayed indoors.